GLOBAL MARKETS-Stocks, dollar pull back after soft ISM data

 By Chuck Mikolajczak

-NEW YORK, Sept 6 (Reuters) - The dollar slumped on Tuesday after data on the U.S. services sector fell well short of expectations, while a gauge of global equity markets managed to brush off a brief dip and hold near a one-year high.
+NEW YORK, Sept 6 (Reuters) - A gauge of global equity markets retreated from a one-year high on Tuesday and the dollar dipped to session lows after data on the U.S. services sector fell short of expectations.

-Stocks on Wall Street briefly turned negative in the wake of the data and MSCI's index of world shares pared gains from an intraday high of 423.28, its highest level in a year, before rebounding.
+Stocks on Wall Street turned negative in the wake of the data and MSCI's index of world shares pared gains from an intraday high of 423.28, its highest level in a year.

-The dollar, down 1 percent against a basket of major currencies, softened considerably, with the greenback on track for its biggest drop since late July.
+The dollar weakened, touching a one-week low against the yen while the dollar index hit a two-week low of 95.03.

+Stocks in Europe also pulled back after the data, with the FTSEurofirst 300 last down 0.3 percent although MSCI's index of world shares was 0.4 percent higher.

-The services sector report also tamped down expectations for a rate hike by the U.S. Federal Reserve in September, with the odds of a rate hike this month now at 18 percent, versus 21 percent on Friday, according to CME's FedWatch tool.
-Expectations for December have also decreased to just above 50 percent.
+The services sector report also tamped down expectations for a rate hike by the U.S. Federal Reserve in September, with the odds of a rate hike this month now at 15 percent versus 21 percent on Friday, according to CME's FedWatch tool.

 Comments from several Fed officials in recent weeks had increased the probability for a rate hike this year, but expectations have declined since Friday's weaker-than-anticipated U.S. payrolls report.

-Stocks in Europe also pulled back after the data, with the FTSEurofirst 300 closing down 0.4 percent, although MSCI's index of world shares was last up 0.6 percent.

-Financials, off 0.5 percent, which stand to benefit from an increase in rates, were among the worst performers of the 10 major U.S. sectors.
+Financials, off 0.9 percent, which stand to benefit from an increase in rates, were the worst performer of the 10 major U.S. sectors.

-But despite the weaker dollar and low expectations for a rate hike this month, oil prices were lower, with Brent off 1.5 percent at $46.90 and U.S. crude down slightly at $44.41 as hopes for quick action by producers to tackle a global supply glut faded.
+But despite the weaker dollar and low expectations for a rate hike this month, oil prices were lower, with Brent off 1.9 percent at $46.71 and U.S. crude down 0.4 percent ti $44.26 as hopes for quick action by producers to tackle a global supply glut faded.

 Oil prices had jumped earlier after Saudi Arabia and Russia agreed on Monday to cooperate in world oil markets, saying they will not act immediately but could limit output in the future.